ddella/WebSocket/README.md

 ![Successful connection](images/connected.png "Success")

 >Those are the different `endpoint` accepted by the server.
-The endpoint `/rtt` doesn't make sense with the browser as a client.
+The endpoint `/rtt` does only make sense with the Node JS client.
 >>- /foo
 >>- /bar
 >>- /